tcsenpai/qrare/README.md

 - The script automatically determines the appropriate QR code version based on the data size.
 - Error correction level is set to LOW (L) to maximize data capacity.
 - The script handles binary data, including non-printable characters.
+- THe script has a fallback method that (until now) allows for a 100% error free decoding.
 - QR code images are saved and read from the current working directory.
 - Ensure you have write permissions in the directory where the script is run.